A civic strategy practice that builds. Based in Colorado Springs.

 Strategy

-Strategy is the center of the practice.
 Common questions: how an organization develops its next generation of leaders, what positioning to take into a new phase, where mission and operations have come apart, how to engage city government or a public agency on an emerging issue.
-An engagement begins with one of those questions and a calendar — usually six to twelve weeks — for an organization or for a coalition acting together, and produces something written: a memo, a framework, a positioning paper an organization can act on.
-Retainers extend that work into a longer cadence.
+An engagement begins with one of those questions and a calendar — usually six to twelve weeks — and produces something written: a memo, a framework, a positioning paper an organization can act on.
+Retainers extend that into a longer cadence.
 The civic audit looks at an institution, network, or field and asks where civic life is strong, what capacities have atrophied, where the work sits in its broader context, and what comes next.

 Programming and engagement design